Skip to main content

 The system is designed for the release to subside once the perceived threat has passed, allowing your body to return to a state of equilibrium.
 Modern life, with its constant digital notifications, professional pressures, and emotional undercurrents, creates a different kind of stress.

 It presents a series of threats that never fully resolve, which keeps the cortisol thermostat locked in the “on” position.
-This sustained elevation is where the connection to your begins.
+This sustained elevation is where the connection to your cardiovascular health begins.
 The initial, most direct consequence of this state is a tangible change in your circulatory system.

 Your heart begins to beat faster and with more force.
-Your climbs.
+Your blood pressure climbs.
 These are the classic hallmarks of the “fight or flight” response.
 Your body, sensing a continuous state of emergency, diligently prepares you for a physical confrontation that never arrives.
 This sustained readiness places a direct and persistent strain on your heart and blood vessels.

 Your body’s response to chronic stress is a biological reality, not a personal failing.